-Google Glass and other wearable technology allows people to perform what’s been called “lifelogging.”
+Google Glass and other wearable technology allow people to perform what’s been called “lifelogging.”

 It’s great for people who want to capture their day.

 For instance, Memoto is a device that can clip onto clothing and takes two geotagged photos per minute.
 Alex Hudson of the BBC reports this could produce up to 4GB of data in 24 hours.
 “If worn for 12 hours each day,” Hudson says, “that is 10,000 photos a week.”

 That’s a lot of data.

 Just think about all the pictures and video we capture with our smartphones and tablets now.
 Imagine a world in which everyone who owns a pair of glasses can shoot photos and videos, as well as consume information.

 After all, the Boston police department (who, by the way, schooled us all on Twitter) tweeted its request for video from the finish line after the Boston Marathon bombing last week.